-Reminiscent of some European markets, this open-air mall features shopping, dining and music in a tradition that is uniquely New Orleans.
-From Café du Monde near Jackson Square to the market at the end of Esplanade Avenue, there are five blocks of specialty retail shops and a community flea market with locally-made jewelry, clothing and art.
+Similar to some European markets, this historically charming open-air market features shopping, dining, music and local tradition that is uniquely New Orleans.
+From Café du Monde near Jackson Square to the flea market at the end of Esplanade Avenue, the French Market includes five blocks of local produce, specialty art, handmade crafts, retail shopping and more.

 A Historically Popular Shopping Area